The need at organizations of all sizes to efficiently create, store and share documents and other unstructured

 Perhaps the most basic problem is that people can get so excited about the electronic path they’ve embarked on that they skip right over certain key fundamentals when they look at improving their document management strategies.
 As a result, they run into trouble and often find that the cost of getting back on track proves to be substantial.

-analysis software, content analytics help fight crime
+Text analysis software, content analytics help fight crime

 Hollywood cops and super spies use technology to capture the bad guys all the time.
 They prove themselves to be whizzes at search and make connections timed perfectly to the storyline.
 But more and more, real crime fighters and security experts are using text and content analytics to collar criminals.